Resources & Associations for Food Processors

 - Michigan Department of Natural Resources and the Environment: Energy Efficiency Resources for Food Processing Facilities

 - U.S. EPA: Multimedia Environmental Compliance Guide for Food Processors

-- Great Lakes Regional Pollution Prevention Roundtable: Resources for Food Processors
+- Great Lakes Regional Pollution Prevention Roundtable

 - Agri-Growth.
 The organization focuses on practical information for growers, input suppliers and manufacturers, marketers, and commodity groups.

 - American Association of Meat Processors.
 AAMP is North America’s largest meat trade organization.

 - Institute of Food Technologists.
 IFT advances the science and technology of food through the exchange of knowledge.

 - Grocery Manufacturers of America.
 GMA joined forces with the National Food Processors Association and continues to act as the voice of the $500 billion food processing industry on scientific and public policy issues involving food safety, food security, nutrition, technical and regulatory matters and consumer affairs.